Elli Kokkinou: 2007–2009: Eilikrina

 On April 1, 2007, Elli announced on her official website that she had left Heaven Music and Phoebus stating she would like more creative input as one of her reasons.
 She also stated that Heaven Music had offered her to resign, which she decided not to do.
-Following a couple months without a label, Elli announced in July 2007, that she has signed with her original label Sony BMG Greece.
+Following a couple months without a label, Elli announced in July 2007 that she had signed with her original label Sony BMG Greece.

 In September 2007, she started appearances with Nikos Kourkoulis and Natassa Theodoridou at club "Votanikos".
 In November 2007, she released her fifth studio album titled Eilikrina (Honestly).
 The album peaked at number 2 on the Greek IFPI charts, while her lead single "Lypamai Eilikrina" peaked at number 2 on the Nielsen's Greece Radio Airplay Chart.
 The album quickly certified gold.
 Due to her pregnancy, she stopped singing at Votanikos club on January 5, 2008, and Sarbel replaced her.

 In November 2008, Kokkinou released a song titled "Mi Ta Paratas" with music by Dimitris Kontopoulos, which was the title track to the Greek film "O Ilias Tou 16ou".
 She also recorded a track titled "Demenes" for the Barbie movie "I Barbie Kai To Diamantenio Kastro", releasing the video through her official Myspace page.

 In late March 2009, she released a digital single titled "Pame Ksana" (Let's go again) composed by Dimitris Kontopoulos with lyrics by Alexandra Zakka.
 In June 2009 Elli started performing at club Romeo, marking the first time in a year that she was back on a stage.
 In October 2009 Kokkinou embarked on a North American tour, appearing in cities in the United States and Canada.
 It was the most successful tour by any female Greek singer in North America since 2004.